gfang200/gamingETC-pricing-program/README.md

 The Challenge
 ---------------
 As a physical first asset, the market data for these cards is considered a commodity.
-Companies that hold this data have a real competitive advantage as the actor who can best optimize on the market value of these cards.
-Due to this, several preventative measures have been employed by these companies to protect their data and their market position. <br/>
+Companies that hold this data have a competitive advantage by optimizing prices on the market value of these cards.
+Due to this, several preventative measures have been employed by these companies to protect this data. <br/>

 The largest, and most reputable of these data holding companies, www.tcgplayer.com, contracts Distil Networks© (https://www.distilnetworks.com/) to prevent bots from scraping their website.
 Their methods involve the following:
 * Captchas